We'll Keep a Welcome

 The song first appeared on record in a rendition by the George Mitchell choir issued by Decca in July 1949.
 The Lyrian Singers version, on His Master's Voice, followed in November 1949.
 A recording by Harry Secombe, who had been among the performers in Welsh Rarebit, was issued by Philips Records in 1956.
 This version was later included on the album Harry Secombe Showcase (1959).
 A version by pianist Russ Conway features on his album Family Favourites (1959).
 A performance of the song by the Treorchy Male Voice Choir features on Transatlantic Exchange (1957), a 10-inch record issued by South Wales area of the National Union of Mineworkers.
-The live recordings document the miners' eistedfodd at the Grand Pavilion, Porthcawl on 5 October 1957, where Paul Robeson performed from a New York studio via the recently completed transatlantic telephone cable TAT-1.
+The live recordings document the miners' eisteddfod at the Grand Pavilion, Porthcawl on 5 October 1957, where Paul Robeson performed from a New York studio via the recently completed transatlantic telephone cable TAT-1.
 Robeson was unable to appear in-person due to his passport having been confiscated by the United States Department of State and the release served as a fundraiser and protest at his treatment.
 The song, with its appropriate sentiment, was dedicated to Robeson by the South Wales NUM president Will Paynter.
 It is the title track of a 2000 studio album by Welsh bass-baritone Bryn Terfel.
 The song is referenced in the Monty Python "Election Night Special" sketch.
 The song's title has been appropriated in various contexts, including as a slogan for Manx Airlines and as the title of a 2022 concert at the Principality Stadium featuring Welsh musical acts Stereophonics, Tom Jones and Catfish and the Bottlemen.